markeel/gdterm/README.md

 ## Description

 This project was created to address the needs of developers who are working on their game in the Godot editor and also need to perform actions at the command line (like start and stop servers, monitor logs, etc.).

+It might also help people who use [alternative programming language](https://github.com/Godot-Languages-Support/godot-lang-support), as it's possible to run Helix, Neovim, or Emacs within gdterm.

-In other words this is for those of us who like to keep the Godot Editor in full-screen and not shuffle their windows when needing to do command line tasks.
+In other words this
+is for those of us who like to keep the Godot Editor in full-screen and not shuffle their windows when needing to do command line tasks.